Samtaylek17/samtaylek17/README.md

 ### Hi there 👋, I am Temitayo

 I am a full stack developer, a Javascript fanatic and sometimes a UI/UX Designer.
-When I'm not coding, I usually play games or hangout with friends
+When I'm not coding, I usually play games or hangout with friends, oh!
+I almost forgot, I love cooking too 👀

 <!--
 **Samtaylek17/samtaylek17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.